MixMasterT/fractalscope/README.md

 ### Usage

-The 'show/hide grid' button shows range of real and imaginary numbers that are currently in view.
+The 'show/hide grid' button reveals grey lines overlaying the fractal image showing the approximate range of real and imaginary numbers that are currently in view.

 The 'max iterations' setting determines the maximum number of iterations of the Mandlebrot equation to which each pixel will be expanded.
 Warning: higher settings for this value will slow rendering down significantly.
 If rendering seems to lag, lower this value.
+Higher values will result in more fine detail at higher magnifications.

-Use the buttons on the control panels below the image to zoom in out and pan around the Mandlebrot image.
+Use the buttons on the control panels below the image to zoom in out and pan around the Mandlebrot image or double-click on the image to zoom in on a particular point.
 Keyboard controls are also available.
 The 'z' key zooms in on the image, and the 'x' key zooms out.
 They arrow keys allow you to slide the image up, down, left, and right.
 The numbers located in the middle of the slide control panel